 - Fee credit for Global Entry or TSA PreCheck

-New cardholders can earn 40,000 bonus miles and 10,000 Medallion Qualification Miles (MQMs) after spending $3,000 in purchases in the first 3 months.
+New cardholders can earn 50,000 bonus miles and 10,000 Medallion® Qualification Miles (MQMs) after spending $3,000 in purchases on their new Card in the first 3 months.
+Plus, they can earn up to $100 back in statement credits for eligible purchases at US restaurants with their card within the first 3 months of membership.

 The annual fee is $550 but there are no foreign transaction fees (See Rates & Fees).